karanlakharwal5/fullstack-react-springboot/README.md

 # Full Stack Web Application with React & Spring Boot

+## How to(after you have cloned the repo):
+### Frontend
+- Go to store-ui and run 'npm install'.
+It will check the package.json and install the dependencies.
+- Use the below command to run MySQL as a dockerized container.
+You will need to update the mounted volume path to suit your needs. docker run -p3306:3306 --name store-database -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=store-db -v /Users/karan.lakharwal/store_database:/var/lib/mysql -d mysql
+- You will then have to connect to the database(say using sqlectron) and run the schema.sql and data.sql scripts to populate the tables.
+  Files are located at: store/src/main/resources/sql/
+- Run `npm run dev` to start the react app.

+### Backend
+- Run the StoreApplication app in your IDE.

 Modules implemented so far:
 ## 🚀 Project Modules
 - [x] Product Listing Page